SamanthaKraft/Hackathon_2025/README.md

 ## Project Structure
 - `app.py`: Main application module containing the Dash app setup and layout.
 - `utilities.py`: Utility functions for data loading, formatting, and creating callbacks.
-- `config.py`: Configuration module with lists of statistics and team colors.
+- `config.py`: Configuration module
-- `data/offense_yearly_data.csv`: Dataset with NFL Offense Stats used for the dashboard.
+- `data`: Datasets in this folder

 ## Usage
 - Run the application and open your browser to `http://127.0.0.1:8050`.